ZhuZhu0713/RMG-Py/documentation/source/reference/molecule/atomtype.rst

-``N5t``         nitrogen atom with with no lone pairs (valance 5), one triple bond and up to two single bonds ``N5tc``        charged nitrogen atom with with no lone pairs (valance 5), one triple bond and up to one single bond ``N5td``        nitrogen atom with with no lone pairs (valance 5), one triple bond and one double bond ``N5tdc``       charged nitrogen atom with with no lone pairs (valance 5), one triple bond, one double bond and up to two single bonds
+``N5t``         nitrogen atom with with no lone pairs (valance 5), one triple bond and up to two single bonds ``N5tc``        charged nitrogen atom with with no lone pairs (valance 5), one triple bond and up to one single bond ``N5td``        nitrogen atom with with no lone pairs (valance 5), one triple bond and one double bond ``N5tdc``       charged nitrogen atom with with no lone pairs (valance 5), one triple bond, one double bond and up to four single bonds
-``N5b``         nitrogen atom with with no lone pairs (valance 5) and 2 benzene bonds (one of the lone pairs also participates in the aromatic bond) and up to one single bond
+``N5b``         nitrogen atom with with no lone pairs (valance 5) and two benzene bonds (one of the lone pairs also participates in the aromatic bond) and up to one single bond
-*Oxygen atom types*
+``N5bd``        nitrogen atom with with no lone pairs (valance 5), two benzene bonds, and one double bond *Oxygen atom types*
 --------------- --------------------------------------------------------------------------------------------------------------------------------------------------------------
 ``O``           oxygen atom with any local bond structure